 If you find a crack in your foundation and you're not sure if it's problematic, follow these three simple guidelines:

 In many cases, the foundation wall crack has been there for quite some time and hasn't happened overnight.
 However, it's important to treat each foundation crack you find as a potentially serious problem.
-Your first step should always to be to consult a professional for an inspection.
+Your first step should always to be to consult a foundation repair professional for an inspection.

 Monitor any cracks you find regularly.
 If you suspect that the crack is moving, spreading, or widening, then this is a strong indication that you have a problem.
 In this case, your basement or crawl space could be experiencing a foundation settlement issue, which will lead to increased damage to the home over time.

 Keep an eye on the crack by marking the ends of the crack with a pencil.
 Then, draw several straight "alignment" marks along the width crack, recording the date next to every mark.
-If you find that the ends of the lines don't meet along the crack, then this may indicate the the crack is not shifting evenly, and a professional should be contacted.
+If you find that the ends of the lines don't meet along the crack, then this may indicate the crack is not shifting evenly, and a foundation repair professional should be contacted.

 Foundation wall cracks can sometimes develop leakage, as groundwater invades from around your foundation.
 This can be extremely frustrating and inconvenient for homeowners, leading many of them to try to plug the crack with epoxy injection.